HBCT Warfighters' Forum: History

 Over the course of 2008, FORSCOM issued orders further refining the BCT WfF initiative.
 This included FORSCOM Command Training Guidance-Training under Army Force Generation (ARFORGEN).
 An amendment to the original charter in December 2008 formally expanded the initiative to encompass forums in the Training and Doctrine Command (TRADOC) that serve an Army-wide audience encompassing functional and multifunctional brigades.

 Several WfF working groups and boards were established in December 2008 to formally assist the ACOM commander’s governance and oversight of the FORSCOM, TRADOC and AMC forums.

 Warfighters’ Forum Working Group – Each ACOM convenes an internal group of key stakeholders to which their respective WfF is a standing member to address issues, operational concerns and provide routine updates to the ACOM headquarters to which they belong.
 The HWfF is a standing member of the FORSCOM WfF Action Officer Working Group (AOWG) which meets monthly.
 The AOWG is chaired by the FORSCOM G3/5/7 Strategic Initiatives Division, Knowledge Management Branch Chief.
 TRADOC maintains its own similar working group for its functional and multifunctional WfFs.

 Warfighters’ Forum Board of Directors (BoD) – A jointly convened, quarterly board chaired by the FORSCOM G3/5/7 Strategic Initiatives Division at the Colonel-level to address concerns raised by the three ACOM working groups and represented by principals from each of the ACOM-level commands (FORSCOM, TRADOC and AMC).

-The Warfighters’ Forum Executive Directors’ Steering Committee (EDSC) is a council consisting of general officers convened quarterly.
-Its primary purpose is to address various issues, proposed initiatives, and the resolution of topics of mutual interest.
-These matters are nominated by the Board of Directors (BoD) in advance of the annual 4-Star Executive Council (EC) meeting.
-The EDSC is attended by one and two-star general officers, Senior Executive Service members, and Chief Knowledge Officers (CKO) from different Warfighters’ Forum (WfF) divisions, including BCT, TRADOC CoE, AMC, and AMEDD-C.
+The Warfighters’ Forum Executive Directors’ Steering Committee (EDSC) is a quarterly scheduled council of general officers with oversight of their respective WfF for the purpose of addressing issues, proposed initiatives and resolution of topics of mutual interest nominated by the BoD in advance of the annually held 4-Star Executive Council (EC).
+Principal attendees include the one and two-star general officers or Senior Executive Service and Chief Knowledge Officers (CKO) from each of the BCT, TRADOC CoE, AMC, and AMEDD-C WfFs.

-The Warfighters’ Forum 4-Star Executive Council (EC) is convened on a yearly basis.
-This council serves as the principal governing body responsible for providing updates on the ongoing developmental progress of the WfF initiative.
-Furthermore, it offers ACOM Commanding Generals the platform to provide guidance on the initiative's direction, aligning the efforts, and shaping the overall strategic intent.
+The Warfighters’ Forum 4-Star Executive Council (EC), held annually, is the principal governing body and the means for ACOM Commanding Generals to be updated on the developmental progress of the WfF initiative, provide ACOM-level guidance to the effort and provide azimuth and intent to shape the initiative's direction.

-Mission

-HWfF’s mission is to enhance HBCT leader development, individual and collective training across the full spectrum of operations.
-Serve as a training, doctrine and force design conduit for the Army’s HBCTs to perform at higher levels of mission proficiency.